 Or, maybe you are married but your relationship feels unsteady.
-You question whether or not you’ve really been chosen.
-Somedays it feels like his work, his friends, his hobbies, his iPhone, or the children have all been prioritized ahead of you.
+You question it all because you don’t feel chosen, really.
+Some days it feels like his work, his friends, his hobbies, his iPhone, or the children have all been prioritized ahead of you.

 No matter what your status, know that you are not alone this Valentine’s Day.
 Jesus’ love for you outshines even the largest “I love you” teddy bear, tastes better than a whole box of Ghiradelli, and lasts longer than flowers.